Rukundo-Bahati/user-data-recording/client/README.md

 Copy code
 npm start
-Open your browser and navigate to http://localhost:3000 to view the application.
+Open your browser and navigate to http://localhost:3000 to view the application. the server must run on "http://localhost:5110" look for other configurations in custom-environement-variables.json on server

 Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvement, please open an issue or create a pull request.